 “In fashioning myself, I fashion man,” the great existentialist philosopher Jean-Paul Sartre once said.
-Although he talked about being an influence on other human beings by acting according to a reasonable moral standard, he might have been speaking about the flair for dressing stylishly as well.
+Although he talked about being an influence on other human beings by acting according to a reasonable moral standard, he might have been speaking about the flair for best-dressed style as well.

 The art of fashion has existed since the stone age when our ancestors discovered that wearing gray wolf-pelts over a boar-skin coat didn’t just keep people warm – it also made them look distinguished and less cave-man-ish.
 Looking good and feeling good about your appearance is a part of being alive and being human.